Igneous Geology: Geochemistry, Geochronology and Volcanology EARTH4072

 ■ Distinguish a variety of volcanic and volcano-associated hazards in the field, and explain how hazards may be monitored at active volcanoes using remote sensing techniques.

-■ Use geological maps to evaluate volcanic hazards and the emplacement and distribution of igneous bodies.
+■ Use geological maps/geo-spatial data to evaluate volcanic hazards and the emplacement and distribution of igneous bodies.

 Minimum Requirement for Award of Credits